Best Time For Backpacking in Nepal

 - Before Heading to Nepal adventure, it is necessary to get travel insurance even if you are going for a short trip.
 You can't predict know when you might need a doctor.

-- There are some useful Apps to download when travelling:XE Currency: Saves you a lot of time when struggling with Exchange Currency Rate.Google Translate: Provides you with an ease while communicating with locals.Maps.Me: Maps can be used offline once downloaded while you backpack and Trek Nepal.
+- There are some useful apps to download when travelling:XE Currency: Saves you a lot of time when struggling with Exchange Currency Rate.Google Translate: Provides you with ease while communicating with locals.Maps.Me: Maps can be used offline once downloaded while you backpack and Trek Nepal.

 - While trekking in Nepal, be aware of the symptoms and consequences of altitude sickness, the reason why people die every year despite of being physically fit.

 Precaution: Make sure to acclimatize on the trail, and try to descend whenever you see any symptoms.

 - Avoid hiking during monsoon season i.e. June to August as chances of avalanches and snow storms heavily increases during this season.